PolVilniusTech/public.incident.reporting.timeline.md/timeline/Estonia.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Against such Malware exists tools like this one [malwarebytes.com](https://blog.malwarebytes.com/detections/trojan-dnschanger/);
-* For such Incidents there should be available the Raport(s), including how to fix the Problem(s), i.e. [fbi.gov](https://www.fbi.gov/file-repository/dns-changer-malware.pdf/view).
+* For such Incidents there could exists Raport(s), that include how to fix Problems, i.e. [fbi.gov](https://www.fbi.gov/file-repository/dns-changer-malware.pdf/view).
 ```

 ```